ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 the RateLimit-Reset field value SHOULD reference the same point in time as the Retry-After field value.

-When using a policy involving more than one time-window, the server MUST reply with the RateLimit fields related to the time window with the lower RateLimit-Remaining field values.
+When using a policy involving more than one time window, the server MUST reply with the RateLimit fields related to the time window with the lower RateLimit-Remaining field values.